-We’ve curated a list of the 10 best wellness journals on the market today.
-Each one is a bit different; some focus on overall wellness, some on emotional health, some on mindfulness, and a couple on unique perspectives of what impacts our overall wellness.
-Here’s to a happy and healthy 2019!
+We’ve curated a list of the 8 best wellness journals on the market today.
+Each one is a bit different; some focus on fitness, some on emotional health, some on mindfulness, and a couple on unique perspectives of what impacts our overall wellness.
+Here’s to a happy and healthy new year!

 Eat Pretty, Live Well is the companion journal to the best-selling beauty-health book Eat Pretty, which focuses on the importance of eating certain foods for healthy skin, hair, and overall appearance.
 WIth your skin being the largest organ on your body, you can learn a lot about your internal state by studying the status of your skin.